Samhain Rituals

 Samhain traditionally fell on October 31st through November 1st and was often seen as the Celtic New Year as it was the end of the harvest season and the beginning of the darker half of the year.
 Communities would gather to prepare for winter, celebrate the abundance of the harvest, and honor the cycle of life and death.
 Food offerings were left for ancestors and spirits, fires were lit to ward off darkness, and rituals were carried out to mark the transition of the seasons.
 The veil between the physical world and the spirit world was believed to thin, making a liminal time where spirits could return to Earth.

 That’s what I love about this time of year.
-It’s not just about a fun night of tricks and treats (though I’m not about to say no to a spooky movie piece of chocolate!) it’s a moment to slow down, reflect, and connect.
+It’s not just about a fun night of tricks and treats (though I’m not about to say no to a spooky movie piece of chocolate!) it’s a time to slow down, reflect, and connect.
 It’s a season that asks us to honor those who came before, let go of what we no longer need, and make space for what’s ahead as autumn deepens into winter.

 Samhain Ritual Ideas

-01. Create an Ancestor Altar
+01. Create an Ancestral Altar

 02. Light a Candle for Your Ancestors